sachinaralapura/gcommet/README.md

 # gcomment README

-This is the README for your extension "gcomment".
-After writing up a brief description, we recommend including the following sections.
+This is the README for your extension "gcomment". generate comments for code

 ## Features